juyshy/FileListSearch/readme.md

 dir /S /-C <DRIVE LETTER>: > drive_filelisting.txt

-for ex if you want to make a listing from usb stick found in G: you could make foloing command: dir /S /-C G: > g_usb_drive_listing.txt
+for example if you want to make a listing from usb stick found in drive G: you could make following command:

+dir /S /-C G: > g_usb_drive_listing.txt

 Note that this application currently works only on english windows os with this specific dir command  options:  /S /-C